 Welfare is our top priority at Carr farm.

-The welfare of our geese, cattle and pigs from birth to death is of paramount importance to us.
+The welfare of our geese and cattle from birth to death is of paramount importance to us.
 In 2017 following independent inspection we received full certification to the Pasture for Life Farm Assurance Scheme (PFLA).
 As at June 2021 we are still the only certfied PFLA farm in Norfolk (or Suffolk).
 The certification relates to the Belted Galloways and is the highest welfare standard currently available, above organic and red tractor.
 The certification provides assurance that the animals are fed 100% grass (either by grazing or the feeding in winter of hay and silage) the beef that you buy will carry the PFLA certification mark which gives full traceability.

 We are a small farm and welfare is at the heart of everything we do, although we strive to produce the highest quality product and try and retain competitive pricing we would never allow this to compromise the welfare of our birds and animals.